owenliang/go-raft/README.md

 * Optimize the snapshot Chunked transfer

 ## Try it!
-Structured 3 raft cluster of node, in which node2 has delay join feature
+Create a scenario where 3 raft cluster of node was structured, in which allows node2 can be added with delay

 ```
 cd raft